Ola Kamara: LA Galaxy

 After two successful seasons with Columbus, in January 2018 Kamara was traded to LA Galaxy in exchange for Gyasi Zardes and $400,000 in targeted allocation money.
 LA sent an additional $100,000 in TAM to the Crew after Kamara passed the 12-goal mark last season.
 After the arrival of Zlatan Ibrahimovic to the Galaxy, Kamara wanted to pursue other options elsewhere.
 LA Galaxy General Manager Dennis te Kloese in a club statement.
-“Ola wanted to pursue opportunities elsewhere, and we worked to complete a move that will give us options to strengthen our roster moving forward.
-We thank Ola for what he has contributed to this club and wish him the best in his future.”
+"Ola wanted to pursue opportunities elsewhere, and we worked to complete a move that will give us options to strengthen our roster moving forward.
+We thank Ola for what he has contributed to this club and wish him the best in his future."

 Shenzhen paid the Galaxy a $3.5 million transfer fee for Kamara, who signed a three-year contract with the club that would pay him $3 million net per year.

-Shenzhen
+Shenzhen FC

-On 27 February 2019, Kamara transferred to Chinese Super League newcomer Shenzhen.
+On 27 February 2019, Kamara transferred to Chinese Super League newcomer Shenzhen FC.